 Welcome to www.wetlands.ie.
-This website will try to bring you information on small freshwater wetlands in Ireland.
+This website will try to bring you information about small freshwater wetlands in Ireland.

 There are thousands of wetlands in Ireland, scattered all over the country.
 Some are large and some are very small.
-Many of the larger; more “important”, wetlands have been identified and singled out for special protection, for example, under the objectives of the Ramsar Convention.
+Many of the larger and more “important” wetlands have been identified and singled out for special protection, for example, under the objectives of the Ramsar Convention.

 But this website is not really concerned with larger, well protected wetlands.
 This site will focus as much on smaller, less well-known freshwater wetlands, ones that might not enjoy much protection by the authorities.
 By ‘small’ we mean wetlands with an area of less than 10 hectares.
 There are a great many of these wetlands all over the country, making up an area much larger than the total area of the larger wetlands protected under Ramsar.
 So, smaller wetlands should be seen as important too!
 Because many of the smaller wetlands are not protected in any formal way, they are at risk from drainage, pollution, development of lands for construction, road-making, reclamation of farmland and inappropriate uses such as dumping sites for wastes.

 There are 2 interesting stories about Irish wetlands in the news right now.